-Applicants should describe their proposed approach to making training and technical assistance available nationally in all 50 states and the U.S. territories as described under Section I.C., Providing Training and Technical Assistance on a National Basis, including how they will reach out to tribally-owned and operated systems, and how they will provide training and technical assistance to these systems.
+Applicants should describe their proposed approach to making training and technical assistance available nationally in all 50 states and the U.S. territories as described under Section I.C, Providing Training and Technical Assistance on a National Basis, including how they will reach out to private well owners on tribal lands, and how they will provide training and technical assistance to these private well owners.
 EPA encourages applications that include non-traditional or innovative approaches in addition to conventional or traditional approaches for technical assistance and training.
 The applicant should demonstrate how these non-traditional or innovative approaches in conjunction with conventional or traditional approaches show the potential to more effectively reach the intended audience than only conventional or traditional means.
-Applicants will be evaluated on the extent to which the proposal includes non-traditional or innovative approaches in addition to conventional approaches (see Section V.A.)

 The goals of the training and technical assistance activities are to assist private well owners with information they need to protect their drinking water supply and improve water quality.
-Applicants should describe how they will document and report on progress toward meeting this goal as described in Section I.D., EPA's Strategic Plan and Anticipated Environmental Results.
+Applicants should describe how they will document and report on progress toward meeting this goal as described in Section I.D, EPA's Strategic Plan and Anticipated Environmental Results.
 Applicants should also describe a process whereby they will consult with the appropriate regulatory authority (such as the state or territorial primacy agency or EPA regional direct implementation coordinators) in each state, tribe or territory in which the assistance is to be expended or otherwise made available prior to providing training and technical assistance in that state, tribe or territory.
 In particular, applicants should indicate how they will work with the state, territory or EPA to identify the well owners in greatest need of assistance; how they will keep those agencies, the EPA grant project officer and appropriate EPA regional coordinators informed regarding the assistance provided; and how they will document these results.